Programs and Events

-What: Every Wednesday will be different based on what our High School Planning Team leaders decide.
-However, a typical night will feature games, worship music, an interactive lesson, and mentor groups where students can share about their lives and make friends.
+What: Each Wednesday typically consists of games, worship music, an interactive lesson, and mentor groups where students can share about their lives and make friends.

 - The apostrophe s in Youth’s Ministry is actually a really big deal!
-It means that students have ownership and lead the ministry instead of adults.
+It means that students have ownership and lead the ministry empowered by adults.